 The ITM Sexual and Reproductive Health Group has been at the forefront of COVID-19 research as a lead of a large consortium of partner organisations on research aiming to understand the impact of COVID-19 on the provision of essential maternal and newborn care globally.
 The study has been ongoing since mid-March, and comprises three main sub-studies.

-A global online survey of maternal and newborn health professionals, aiming to understand how health professionals and health facilities prepare and respond to COVID-19 in regard to the care provided to women and their babies during antenatal, intrapartum and postnatal care.
+- A global online survey of maternal and newborn health professionals, aiming to understand how health professionals and health facilities prepare and respond to COVID-19 in regard to the care provided to women and their babies during antenatal, intrapartum and postnatal care.
 This is a repeat cross-sectional study with an embedded longitudinal cohort.
 Round 1 was collected between March and June 2020, Round 2 between July and December 2020, and Round 3 is currently ongoing: submit your responses to the COVID-19 Maternity Survey - Round 3.

 - A mixed-methods, longitudinal in-depth case study of preparedness and response to COVID-19 in seven large maternity/newborn hospital wards in four countries in sub-Saharan Africa (Guinea, Nigeria, Uganda, Tanzania).
 This study also serves as a platform for exchange of information and experiences across the contexts studied.
 We started this study in May 2020, relying on semi-structured interviews, visual data documentation, and routine health records analysis.